Understanding Jig & Fixture Design, Construction, and Equipment

 Figure 4-22.
 The rectangular cast section.

-H Sections.
-H-shaped cast sections, Figure 4-23, are a unique design well suited for either complete tool bodies or structural elements.
-These sections are basically square and come in five sizes ranging from 3.00” x 3.00” to 8.00” x 8.00”.
-All H sections are made in 6.00” and 25.00” length.
-Figure 4-24 shows an application with the H section as a tool body.
+H Sections: H-shaped cast sections, seen in Figure 4-23, are uniquely designed for either complete tool bodies or structural elements, shown in Figure 4-23.
+These sections are nearly square and come in five sizes ranging from 3.00" x 3.00" to 8.00" x 8.00".
+All H sections are made at 6.00" and 25.00" lengths.

 Figure 4-23.
 The H section.

-Flat Sections.
-Flat cast sections, Figure 4-25, are the simplest and most-basic type of cast section.
-These sections are used where a cast iron material is preferred over steel flat stock.
-Flat sections are available in five width and thickness combinations.
-The sizes range from .63” x 3.00” to 1.25” x 8.00”, and 6.00” and 25.00”
+Flat Sections: Flat cast sections are the simplest and most basic type of cast section, commonly used when a cast iron material is preferred over steel flat stock.
+Flat sections are available in five width and thickness combinations, ranging from .63" x 3.00" to 1.25" x 8.00" and 6.00" and 25.00" lengths.
+They work well as base elements for smaller jigs or fixtures or structural elements for larger workholders.

 Figure 4-25.
 The flat cast section.

-Precision Angle Bracket
+Precision Angle Brackets

-The gusseted angle bracket, Figure 4-27, is a variation of the standard angle bracket.
-This angle bracket is made with a gusset between the horizontal and vertical legs.
-The gusset stiffens the angle bracket and reduces any distortion when heavy loads are applied.
-These angle brackets also have a right angle accurate to 90º ± .08º.
-These brackets are made in ASTM A36 steel or 6061-T6 aluminum.
+Gusseted Angle Brackets: The gusseted angle bracket, shown in Figure 4-27, is a variation of the standard angle bracket made with a gusset between the horizontal and vertical legs.
+The gusset stiffens the angle bracket and reduces distortion when applied to heavy loads.
+These angle brackets also have a right angle accurate to 90º ± .08º and are made of ASTM A36 steel or 6061-T6 aluminum.
+Gusset angle brackets come in 10 different sizes, ranging from 2.00" x 3.00" to 6.00" x 6.00".

 Figure 4-27.
 Gusseted angle brackets have a gusset for added rigidity and strength.

-The hinge permits the bracket to pivot so it may be set at any desired angle.
-The most-basic adjustable angle bracket is the plain type, shown at (a).
-This type has a bolt and nut arrangement for the hinge.
-The gusseted adjustable angle bracket, shown at (b), also has a bolt and nut hinge, but it also has a gusset mount on both legs.
-The mount permits the two legs to be connected with a gusset that is either bolted or welded to the mounts.
-For applications where the angle bracket must be disassembled, the removable-pin-type adjustable angle can be used.
-This angle bracket, shown at (c), uses an L pin to attach the horizontal and vertical legs.
+Adjustable Angle Brackets: Adjustable angle brackets, another variation of the plain angle bracket, are made with a close-tolerance hinge between the horizontal and vertical legs.
+The hinge pivots the bracket so it may be set at any desired angle.
+The standard adjustable angle bracket is the plain type, shown at (a), featuring a bolt and nut arrangement for the hinge.
+The gusseted adjustable angle bracket, shown at (b), also has a bolt and nut hinge.
+Still, it also has a gusset mount on both legs, allowing the two legs to connect via a gusset that is bolted or welded to the mounts.

-These brackets are made of 1018 steel.
-The plain and gusseted adjustable angle brackets come in three different sizes ranging from 3.00” x 3.00” to 4.00” x 4.00”, with equal or unequal leg lengths.
-The removable pin type is made in two sizes, 4.00” x 4.00” and 6.00” x 6.00”.
+All adjustable angle brackets are made of 1018 steel.
+The plain and gusseted adjustable angle brackets come in three sizes ranging from 3.00" x 3.00" to 4.00" x 4.00", with equal or unequal leg lengths.
+The removable pin type is made in two sizes, 4.00" x 4.00" and 6.00" x 6.00".

 Figure 4-28.
 Adjustable angle brackets have a close-tolerance hinge for accurate location.